New Age Metals (CVE:NAM) Stock Price Down 30.4% – Should You Sell?

-Shares of New Age Metals Inc. (CVE:NAM – Get Free Report) were down 30.4% during mid-day trading on Thursday .
-The company traded as low as C$0.16 and last traded at C$0.16.
-Approximately 169,308 shares were traded during trading, an increase of 174% from the average daily volume of 61,840 shares.
+New Age Metals Inc. (CVE:NAM – Get Free Report) shares fell 30.4% during mid-day trading on Thursday .
+The stock traded as low as C$0.16 and last traded at C$0.16.
+169,308 shares changed hands during mid-day trading, an increase of 174% from the average session volume of 61,840 shares.
 The stock had previously closed at C$0.23.

 New Age Metals Stock Performance